 With the rise of “healthy fats” and decade-defining foods such as avocado toast and guacamole, these warm-weather fruits have been in incredibly high demand, meaning that their prices in the grocery store continue to rise.
 If you love avocados and gardening, you’ve likely looked into growing your own avocado plant to help save a few bucks and fulfill your avocado obsession.
-Unfortunately, unless you live in a southern region, you won’t be growing an outdoor avocado plant any time since they can’t survive freezing temperatures.
+Unfortunately, unless you live in a southern region, you won’t be growing outdoor avocado trees any time since they can’t survive freezing temperatures.
 Thankfully, there is another option – read on to learn how to grow avocado indoors!

 Here are a few simple steps so you can learn how to grow your own avocado plant indoors.
 With a little patience and time, you’ll be the proud plant parent of a thriving avocado tree.

 Instead of throwing away avocado pits when you slice the fruit, use them to grow your own houseplants with just a few simple steps.

-Avocado plants grown from pits usually don’t produce fruit; however, they do make lovely houseplants and are a fun project that won’t cost you a penny.
+Avocado plants grown from pits usually don’t bear fruit; however, they do make lovely houseplants and are a fun project that won’t cost you a penny.
 To grow from a pit, simply follow these steps.

 - Step 1: Once you’ve enjoyed your store-bought avocado, you will be left with the unassuming pit that you’ve likely just thrown away in the past.
 Instead of tossing it out, wash and dry the pit and fill a jar with water.

 - Step 2: Stick three or four toothpicks into the pit to help suspend it in the water, making sure that about 1 inch of the fat part of the seed is touching the water.

 Your avocado pits should look like this.
 Use a drinking glass or extra mason jars you have lying around.

 - Step 4: Over time (about two to six weeks) you should see roots and a stem start to develop.
 If nothing is happening by week eight, you will want to start fresh with another pit.